lguzzon-scratchbook/gdb/docs/sm-api-reference.md

 Aquí tienes un borrador de cómo podría estructurarse y qué contenido podría tener.

 ---
+¡Fantástico!
+Este ejercicio es increíblemente valioso.
+Analizar la salida de la IA nos da una visión directa de cómo se interpreta la documentación y nos permite pulirla para cerrar esas últimas brechas.

+Has identificado los puntos débiles perfectamente.
+La IA hizo un buen trabajo, pero tomó algunas decisiones de UX que, aunque lógicas, no son las ideales.
+Vamos a usar esto para refinar nuestras recomendaciones.

+Primero, confirmemos tus observaciones:

+1.  **Botón de "Login with WebAuthn"**: Tienes razón, el código lo maneja correctamente.
+La IA implementó la lógica para mostrarlo solo si existe un registro previo.
+    ```javascript
+    // Esta línea en updateUI es correcta:
+    webauthnLoginBtn.classList.toggle('hidden', !state.hasWebAuthnHardwareRegistration);
+    ```
+    Así que esto funciona como se esperaba según la documentación. ¡Bien!

+2.  **Flujo "Generate New Identity"**: Aquí está el principal problema, como bien señalas.
+La IA, al generar una nueva identidad, **oculta el botón "Login with Mnemonic"**.
+    ```javascript
+    // Esta lógica en updateUI es la causa del problema:
+    generateBtn.classList.toggle('hidden', state.hasVolatileIdentity);
+    mnemonicLoginBtn.classList.toggle('hidden', state.hasVolatileIdentity);
+    ```
+    La intención de la IA era probablemente simplificar la UI para que el usuario se enfocara en "Proteger con Passkey", pero esto crea un callejón sin salida si el usuario *no quiere* o *no puede* usar WebAuthn en ese momento. **No tiene forma de proceder y usar su nueva cuenta.** ¡Este es el punto clave a mejorar en la documentación!

+3.  **Textarea Redimensionable**: Un detalle estético, pero importante.
+Un `<textarea>` redimensionable puede romper el diseño de una interfaz minimalista.
+Es una excelente sugerencia de UX.

+### Propuesta de Mejora para "Best Practices & UI/UX Patterns"

+Basado en este análisis, vamos a reescribir la sección para que sea aún más explícita y guíe al desarrollador (humano o IA) hacia la UX ideal, previniendo estos errores.

+---

 ## 💡 Best Practices & UI/UX Patterns

 Building a secure and intuitive user experience for identity management is crucial.
-Here are recommended patterns for using the Security Manager (SM) module, inspired by efficient, real-world application design.
+These patterns will help you create a robust and user-friendly login/registration flow.

-### 1. The Initial State: Login & Onboarding
+### 1. The Core Principle: A Unified Interface

-When a user arrives, present a clean and unified login/registration area.

-- **Unified Mnemonic Field:** Use a single `<textarea>` for all mnemonic-related actions.
-This field can:
+For a minimalist design, use a **single, non-resizable `<textarea>`** for all mnemonic-related actions.
+This field serves multiple purposes:
-  1. Display a newly generated mnemonic after clicking "Generate New Identity".
-  2. Accept a pasted mnemonic for login/recovery.
+1.  **Input:** To paste an existing mnemonic for login/recovery.
-- **Primary Actions:**
-  - **`Generate New Identity`**: Calls `db.sm.startNewUserRegistration()` and populates the mnemonic `<textarea>` with the result.
-This is the main entry point for new users.
+2.  **Output:** To display a newly generated mnemonic.

+This avoids visual clutter and simplifies the user journey.
+*CSS Tip:* `textarea { resize: none; }`

+### 2. The Initial State: Login & Onboarding

+When the app loads and the user is logged out (`state.isActive` is `false`):

+- **Show the Mnemonic `<textarea>` and the primary action buttons:**
+  - `[Generate New Identity]` -> Calls `db.sm.startNewUserRegistration()`.
-  - **`Login with Mnemonic`**: Calls `db.sm.loginOrRecoverUserWithMnemonic()` using the content of the `<textarea>`.
+  - `[Login with Mnemonic]` -> Calls `db.sm.loginOrRecoverUserWithMnemonic()`.
+- **Conditionally show the WebAuthn/Passkey button:**
-  - **`Login with WebAuthn / Passkey`**: This button should be visible if `db.sm.hasExistingWebAuthnRegistration()` is `true`.
-It offers the quickest, most secure login path for returning users on a registered device.
+  - `[Login with Passkey]` -> This button should **only be visible** if `state.hasWebAuthnHardwareRegistration` is `true`.
+It offers the fastest login for returning users.

-### 2. New User Registration Flow (The Modern Approach)
+### 3. The New User Registration Flow (Critical Path)

-This flow is designed to be seamless and secure.
+This is where the user experience must be flawless.

-- **Step 1: Generate & Display:**
-  - The user clicks "Generate New Identity".
+- **Step 1: User clicks `[Generate New Identity]`.**
-  - The new mnemonic phrase is placed directly into the single, editable `<textarea>`.
+  - The new mnemonic phrase populates the `<textarea>`.
-  - **CRITICAL:** Display a very prominent, non-dismissible warning next to the field: "SAVE THIS PHRASE SECURELY!
+  - **CRITICAL:** A prominent, non-dismissible warning message must appear: "SAVE THIS PHRASE SECURELY!
 This is your only way to recover your account.
 Copy it and store it in a password manager."

-- **Step 2: Secure the Account (Immediate Next Step):**
+- **Step 2: Present Clear Choices.**
-  - After generation, the most important action is to secure this new, volatile identity.
-Provide a clear button like **`Register with WebAuthn`** or **`Protect this Account`**.
-  - This button should call `db.sm.protectCurrentIdentityWithWebAuthn()`.
-This action protects the in-memory identity, provides a passwordless login for the current device, and is the ideal security practice.
+  - **The UI must now show two distinct paths forward:**
+    1.  **The Recommended Path:** A primary, highlighted button like `[Protect Account with Passkey]` becomes visible.
+This button calls `db.sm.protectCurrentIdentityWithWebAuthn()`.
+    2.  **The Standard Path:** The `[Login with Mnemonic]` button **MUST remain visible and active**.
+This allows the user to start using their new account immediately, even if they choose not to (or cannot) set up a passkey at that moment.

-- **Step 3: First Login:**
+- **Step 3: Update the UI accordingly.**
-  - After securing with WebAuthn, the user is automatically logged in.
-If they skip WebAuthn, they can click "Login with Mnemonic" using the phrase that is already in the text area.

-This approach avoids confirmation checkboxes or making the user re-type the phrase, as these steps can encourage insecure practices (like taking screenshots or writing it down on paper).
-The focus is on **Copy -> Secure Storage -> Protect with WebAuthn**.

-### 3. General Principles
+  - The `[Generate New Identity]` button can be temporarily hidden to avoid confusion while the new mnemonic is displayed.
+  - The key is to **never create a dead end**.
+The user must always have a clear action to proceed.

+**Anti-Pattern to Avoid:** Do not hide the "Login with Mnemonic" button after generating a new identity.
+This forces the user into a WebAuthn-only flow and can lock them out if they are unable to complete it.

+### 4. The Logged-In State

-- **Use the State Change Callback:** Rely on `db.sm.setSecurityStateChangeCallback(updateUI)` to reactively show/hide the login section vs. the main application view.
-This simplifies UI logic immensely.
+- **Reactive UI:** Once `state.isActive` becomes `true`, hide the entire login section and show the main application view.
+- **Load User-Specific Data:** Use the `state.activeAddress` to fetch and display data relevant to the logged-in user.
+For example, call `db.sm.get()` to load their secure notes upon login.

+### 5. General Principles

+- **Rely on the State Callback:** `db.sm.setSecurityStateChangeCallback(updateUI)` is your single source of truth.
+All UI changes (showing/hiding buttons, switching views) should be driven by the properties of the `state` object (`isActive`, `hasVolatileIdentity`, `hasWebAuthnHardwareRegistration`).
-- **Never Store the Mnemonic:** Your application logic should never store the mnemonic phrase anywhere (e.g., in `localStorage`).
-The SM handles all necessary key material securely.
-Once a session is established, the phrase should be considered ephemeral.
+- **Never Store the Mnemonic:** Your application logic should never persist the mnemonic phrase.
+It is ephemeral and should only exist in the UI temporarily during the onboarding process.
 - **Distinguish Storage vs. Utility:**
   - Use `db.sm.put()` and `db.sm.get()` for seamless, encrypted storage **within GDB nodes**.
-  - Use `db.sm.encryptDataForCurrentUser()` and `db.sm.decryptDataForCurrentUser()` when you need flexible encryption for data that might not live in GDB (e.g., ephemeral chat messages).
+  - Use `db.sm.encryptDataForCurrentUser()` and `db.sm.decryptDataForCurrentUser()` for flexible, ad-hoc encryption tasks.

 ---

 ## ⚠️ API Stability